kyleobyte/kylobot/README.md

-# kylobot - an OP Stack ChatBot
+# kylobot - an OP Stack ChatBot with long-term memory.
-The original Kylobot project -  Integrating  OpenAI and Pinecone indexes for long term memory
+The original Kylobot project -  Integrating  OpenAI and Pinecone indexes for long-term memory

 ## API keys & .env
 You need to create a .env, or add the environment cariables as below.